What is a wart?

 Warts are known to spread to other parts of the body and – more importantly – to infect other people.
 In some cases, self-healing occurs.
 Nevertheless, treatment is important, not only to prevent the spread of warts, but also to eliminate them.

 Like other viral infections, warts are highly contagious.
-In fact, you can spread these “skin conditions” yourself!
-Sole warts usually develop first in areas where the skin is heavily burdened.
+In fact, you can spread these “skin conditions” yourself.
+Plantar warts usually develop first in areas where the skin is heavily burdened.
 Infection takes place in public areas such as lockers, public or private bathrooms and hotel rooms.
 To limit the spread of warts while staying in such locations, the use of disinfectants and sandals or bathing shoes is recommended.

 Problems after surgical removal and the use of other methods